-When it comes to simplistic, cool military-inspired haircuts, the buzz cut is the tried and tested go-to.
-Minimalist and masculine, this cut is recommended for the gentleman who dares to brave little hair and is confident with his facial proportions.
-To guide your next buzz cut request, we’ve compiled a collection of cool, ultra-short styles you’re sure to love.
+When it comes to stylish and straightforward, military-inspired haircuts, the buzz cut is the tried and tested go-to.
+Minimalist and masculine, this cut is perfect for daring gents who want to show off their facial features.
+To guide your next buzz cut request at the barber, we’ve compiled a collection of cool, ultra-short styles you’re sure to love.
 Here’s our selection of the best buzz cut hairstyles for men.